0bOne/snarl/README.md

 ## Acknowldgements and feedback
 This is a build tool created for the RabbieOS Project (currently unpublished).
-Inspired by Rabbie the Scottish Terrier - who was a very independently-minded friend of mine.
+Inspired by Rabbie the Scottish Terrier - who was a very independent-minded friend of mine.
 ```
      //
  /   =6_.